Cocaine Addiction

 Cocaine Detoxification

 For many, cocaine detox doesn’t happen at a facility and can take place in one’s own home.
-You may need to check in periodically with your doctor during the process or self-monitor for specific withdrawal symptoms.
+You may need to check in periodically with your doctor or healthcare provider during the process or self-monitor for specific withdrawal symptoms.

 Cocaine Rehab Programs

-A cocaine rehab program can be started right away once you have finished detoxing and will offer combinations of therapeutic approaches so you receive the most effective treatment for your addiction.
+A cocaine treatment program can be started right away once you have finished detoxing and will offer combinations of therapeutic approaches so you receive the most effective treatment for your addiction.

 The individualized treatment plans are tailored to your particular type of drug use and level of addiction to provide you with the highest likelihood of success.